ABDUT UNFILTERED

 Key Differences Between Cadet Pilot Programs and Conventional Pilot Training

 Cadet Pilot Programs are airline-specific, offering a structured curriculum tailored to the needs of a particular airline.
 They provide a clear training path with the potential for direct employment.
 It’s important to note that a job is not guaranteed as training can be terminated at any point due to several reasons.
-There’s often a waiting period between obtaining the CPL and starting work with the airline
+There’s often a waiting period between the end of training and starting work with the airline.

 Conventional Training, on the other hand, is more flexible.
 Allowing students to choose their flight schools and progress at their own pace.
 This option offers broader experience across different aircraft types.
 With pilots needing to apply to various companies after completing their training for jobs.
 Click here if you want to find a good flight school.